CMSgov/bcda-static-site/_pages/api-documentation.md

 ## Endpoints

 Endpoints request data by [resource type]({{ '/bcda-data' | relative_url }}#resource-types).
-Data will be returned for all enrollees attributed to your organization, but you can not make requests for individual data.
+Data is returned for enrollees attributed to your organization, but you can't make requests for individual patient data.

 ### /Metadata

 Request the [FHIR CapabilityStatement](https://hl7.org/fhir/R4/capabilitystatement.html) for basic information on the API, like its version and whether it’s currently active.
 This does not require authorization.

 ### /Group
-Use the [/Group](https://build.fhir.org/ig/HL7/bulk-data/export.html#endpoint---group-of-patients) endpoint to request the ExplanationOfBenefit, Patient, and Coverage resource types.
+Use the [/Group endpoint](https://build.fhir.org/ig/HL7/bulk-data/export.html#endpoint---group-of-patients) to request the ExplanationOfBenefit, Patient, and Coverage resource types.
 For partially adjudicated claims, this includes Claim and ClaimResponse.
 Provide the `all` or `runout` identifier to indicate whose data you’d like returned:

 - /Group/all: returns data for all Medicare enrollees currently attributed to your model entity
 - /Group/runout: returns data for Medicare enrollees attributed to your model entity during the previous year, but not the current year.
 The data will have a service date no later than December 31 of the previous year.